aiidateam/aiida-tutorials/docs/sections/running_processes/errors.md

 # Troubleshooting

 In this section we will intentionally introduce some bad input parameters when setting up our calculation.
-This will allow us to illustrate how to 'manually' debug problems that might arise while managing your computations with AiiDA.
+This will allow us to illustrate how to manually debug problems that might arise while managing your computations with AiiDA.
 You will learn where to look for the information of the errors and the steps you need to take to correct the issue.
-In subsequent tutorial sections you can then learn how to systematize this error handling when designing complex workflows.
+In later tutorial sections you can then learn how to systematize this error handling when designing complex workflows.

 :::{attention}